Espressive/cascara/README.md

 ## Husky

-- [ ] Set up Husky for git hooks
+- [x] Set up Husky for git hooks
-- [ ] pre-commit should at least run prettier and lint (lint should be run on changed files only)
+- [x] pre-commit should at least run prettier
 - [ ] pre-push should run tests, lint
 - [ ] Lint on changed files MIGHT only be needed for FDS components since linting is built in to react-scripts... we might want to make sure that stays in the build pipeline once we have Rollup
 - [ ] Enforce git-flow branching structure